-If an alleged victim or any witness expresses to the Headmaster or other staff member that he/she is fearful of retaliation, the Headmaster or Headmaster's designee shall develop a plan to protect that student from possible retaliation.
+If an alleged victim or any witness expresses to the Headmaster or other staff member that he/she is fearful of retaliation, the Headmaster or Vice Principal shall develop a plan to protect that student from possible retaliation.

 3. Reporting Incidents of Bullying